awsdocs/aws-cdk-guide/v2/migrate.md

 ### General considerations<a name="migrate-considerations-general"></a>

 **CDK Migrate vs\.
 CDK Import**
 The `cdk import` command can import deployed resources into a new or existing CDK app\.
 When importing, each resource will have to manually be defined as an L1 construct in your app\.
 We recommend using `cdk import` to import one or more resources at a time into a new or existing CDK app\.
-To learn more, see [Importing existing resources into a stack](cli.md#cli-import)\.
+To learn more, see [Import existing resources into a stack](cli.md#cli-import)\.
 The `cdk migrate` command migrates from deployed resources, deployed AWS CloudFormation stacks, or local AWS CloudFormation templates into a new CDK app\.
 During migration, the AWS CDK CLI uses `cdk import` to import your resources into the new CDK app\.
 The AWS CDK CLI also generates L1 constructs for each resource for you\.
 We recommend using `cdk migrate` when importing from a supported migration source into a new AWS CDK app\.

 **CDK Migrate creates L1 constructs only**